 Connecting It All Together

-Completed Project: 2 Person Ikea Desk with Drawers
+Completed Project: 2 Person Ikea RV Desk with Drawers

 JUNE 2019 UPDATE:

-Adding curtains to our double workstation desk area will be the next and final update!
+Adding curtains to our RV workstation will be the next and final update.

 NOVEMBER 2019 UPDATE: